honeycombio/refinery/README.md

 `curl --include --get $REFINERY_HOST/debug/allrules/$FORMAT` will retrieve the entire rules configuration.

 `curl --include --get $REFINERY_HOST/debug/rules/$FORMAT/$DATASET` will retrieve the rule set that refinery will use for the specified dataset.
+It comes back as a map of the sampler type to its rule set.

 - `$REFINERY_HOST` should be the url of your refinery.
 - `$FORMAT` can be one of `json`, `yaml`, or `toml`.